-Submission of the Adhoc Return must initially be made no more than one Business Day after the time of the verbal notification.
-Subsequently, for those Participants whose ratio of liquid capital divided by total risk requirement is 1.1 or less, an Adhoc Return must be submitted by no later than 10:00 am on each Business Day for so long as the ratio remains at or less than 1.1.
-For those Participants whose ratio of liquid capital divided by total risk requirement is 1.2 or less but greater than 1.1, an Adhoc Return must be submitted by no later than 10:00 am on each Monday, reporting balances and positions as at close of business on the previous Friday, for so long as the ratio remains at or less than 1.2 but greater than 1.1.
+Submission of the first ad hoc return must be made no more than one Business Day after the time of the initial notification.
+Subsequently, for those Participants whose ratio as referred to in Rule S1.2.2(1) or Rule S1.2.2(1A)(b) (as applicable) is 1.1 or less, an ad hoc return must be submitted by no later than 10:00 am on each Business Day for so long as the ratio remains at or less than 1.1.
+For those Participants whose ratio is 1.2 or less but greater than 1.1, an ad hoc return must be submitted by no later than 10:00 am on each Monday, reporting balances and positions as at close of business on the previous Friday, for so long as the ratio remains at or less than 1.2 but greater than 1.1.